Summary

 After repeated, good financial behavior, you’ll improve your chances of applying successfully for a business credit card.
 A good point to try doing this is at the one-year mark.
 At that point, credit issuers will have a decent amount of activity with which to evaluate you.

-You can also check your business credit report to make sure your credit is in a good place before applying.
+You can also check your business credit report to make sure your credit is in a good place before applying for new lines of credit.
 Sometimes it can take a while for creditors to report to credit bureaus.
 Credit card issuers will probably check your personal credit, too, so make sure that’s where you’d like it to be as well before you apply.

 If you’ve fallen behind and paid some of your bills late — a common occurrence in new businesses with unsteady cash flow – wait until you have 12 months of a perfect or near-perfect track record to apply.

-Even if you can only get a credit card with a small credit limit, such as $1,000, at first, be patient.
+Even if you can only get a credit card with a low credit limit, such as $1,000, at first, be patient.
 Rome wasn’t built in a day and neither is business credit.

 As you pay this bill on time each month, you’ll build a stronger and stronger credit profile.
-Just be sure not to use all of your available credit.
+Just be sure not to use all of your available credit to keep your credit utilization low.

 Bottom line

 Building business credit is more of a marathon than a sprint.
 Start early if you think you will need to apply for substantial credit or a business loan.
-And make sure you take good care of your personal credit in the meantime.
+In the meantime, while you’re improving your business credit score, make sure to take good care of your personal credit.

-If you have strong business credit, you’ll have access to better interest rates.
+Once you have a high business score, you’ll have access to better interest rates and borrowing terms.
 That can lower the overall cost of running your business and help you to achieve bigger profits.

-*All information about Capital One Spark Classic for Business and the Discover it Business card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+*All information about Capital One Spark Classic for Business has been collected independently by CreditCards.com and has not been reviewed by the issuer.

 Editorial Disclaimer